 - The inclusion of commodities makes the portfolio slightly more expensive due to the higher expense ratio of commodity ETFs.

-Go here for a rebalance excel worksheet.
+Go here for a rebalancing excel worksheet.

-Summary and your next steps
+Suggestions for your next steps